 My philosophy is straightforward, but took a little time to think through ….

-Take my sculpture Sunscraper, which is shown in the opening graphic multiple times and below, right.
+Take my sculpture Sunscraper, which is shown below, right.

 Printed in luminous yellow translucent filament, this 40″ tall 3D-printed sculpture sold before it even left my house, which is where my 8-foot-tall Cerberus 3D Gigante 3D printer is located and where I do all of my 3D printing.
 The man who bought Sunscraper didn’t ask any questions; he just wanted it.
 Like me and many others, he’d fallen in love (it always feels good when other people “get” my sculptures).